tellmewyatt/dizi/README.md

 # Facing the Current

-This is the git repository for my music piece "Against the Current".
+This is the git repository for my music piece "Facing the Current".
 It is for a solo wind instrument and stereo electronics.
 It was created using SuperCollider 3.13.

 ## Requirements